Overview

 No team can read all of this manually.
 Even a dedicated team reviewing a sample of 1 to 2% of interactions will miss the patterns hiding in the other 98%.
 This is why unstructured data has historically been underused despite being the richest source of CX intelligence available.

-How NLP makes unstructured data actionable
+How does NLP make unstructured data actionable?

 Natural language processing (NLP) applies machine learning models to text at scale.
 The key techniques used in CX analytics include: